threefoldfoundation/books/content/solutions_issues_intro/issue_cyberpandemic.md

-## THE AVAILABILITY OF A REAL ANTIDOTE FOR THE CYBER PANDEMIC
+## THE CYBER PANDEMIC

 ![](img/data_war.png)

 ![image alt text](img/cybersecurity_trillion.png)

-Countries have a hard time to defend themselves against cyber security threats, the main issue is that technology available might come from compromised sources in the first place.
+Countries have a hard time defending themselves against cyber security threats; the main issue is that the technology available to them often comes from compromised sources.
 Where better to put backdoors than in the tools which should defend you?
-Lots of issues have never been intended but because of history we now end up with IT infrastructure which is incredibly hard to make secure.
+As such, we now have an IT infrastructure which is rife with issues and which is incredibly difficult to make secure.

 EXISTING SOLUTIONS ARE TOO COMPLICATED AND OUTDATED.
 A NEW APPROACH IS NEEDED.